Home » Barcelona » 21 unusual and cool things to do in Barcelona

 7. Walk along the streets of Roman Barcelona

-Hidden below the Plaça del Rei, there’s an underground area stretching over 4.000 m2 with remains from the city’s first Christian community, the Romans.
-If you want to understand Barcelona’s history and take a look at how it was long ago, sign up for a visit and travel back in time to when Barcelona was known as Barcino.
-You can buy the tickets online or in the MUHBA office located in the same Plaça del Rei.
+Hidden below the Plaça del Rei is an underground area stretching over 4.000 m2 with remains from the city’s first Christian community, the Romans.
+If you want to understand Barcelona’s history and see how it was long ago, sign up for a visit and travel back in time to when Barcelona was known as Barcino.
+You can buy the tickets online or in the MUHBA office in the same Plaça del Rei.

 We don’t want to make a lot of spoilers, but what’s underground is freaking impressive!
-We expected to see a couple of columns and ruins, but we got shocked by its vastness.
+We expected to see a couple of columns and ruins but were shocked by the place’s vastness.
 Literally, the ruins cover all the area under the square.

-Some of the things you’ll discover will be a laundry from the 2nd century A.D., a winery, a fish factory, and how was the everyday life of Barcelona’s first Christian community.
+Some of the things you’ll discover will be a laundry from the 2nd century A.D., a winery, a fish factory, and how the everyday life of Barcelona’s first Christian community was.

 👌🏼 Our tip

-After the visit, walk some km to the Temple d’August, where you will discover four well-conserved columns from a temple also from the Roman era.
+After the visit, walk some km to the Temple d’August, where you will discover four well-conserved columns from a temple from the Roman era.
 If you’re hungry, head to Jon Cake (6 min walk).
-Jon, the owner, is a cooking wizard, and his cheescakes are from another world.
+Jon, the owner, is a cooking wizard, and his cheesecakes are from another world.

 Roman ruins in the Plaça del Rei in Barcelona

-8. Discover your inner artist in a painting and wine class
+8. Discover your inner artist in a paint-and-wine class

 Spend an evening painting while sipping your favourite wine.
-You’ll be guided step-by-step through creating your own version of the picture chosen for the night, although you’re free to go totally rogue.
-All materials are provided, and canvases are small enough to stick in your checked bag to bring home.
+You’ll be guided step-by-step through creating your version of the picture chosen for the night, although you’re free to go totally rogue.
+All materials are provided, and canvases are small enough to carry home in your checked bag.

 And don’t be discouraged if you’re a disaster with the brush.
 After a couple of wine sips, we assure you your creativity will start to flow!

-You can enjoy a Paint and Wine experience in Arte Bar (we’ve been there twice and love it!) or Wine and Art experience, which offers fluorescent paint and wine workshops!
+You can enjoy a paint-and-wine experience in Arte Bar (we’ve been there twice and love it!) or in Wine-and-Art experience, which offers fluorescent paint-and-wine workshops!

 9. Listen to a concert illuminated by candlelight